 For a drink, we recommend Lulu White for a classic French, art nouveau experience or La Fourmi for a large, classic Parisian bar full of bustling ambience (both also in the 9th)!

-Urban Mishmash: What is your favourite Paris discovery?
+Urban Mishmash: What is your favourite place or area in Paris?
 What’s special about it?

 Alix & Hugo: There are so many, it’s hard to choose just one!
 We absolutely love the rue Saint Anne in the 2nd arrondissement.
 We were thrilled to discover an entire street bustling with Japanese culture, including authentic, traditional and revisited, Japanese food.
 We are huge fans of all of the Japanese grocery stores in the neighbourhood, especially Kioko.

-Urban Mishmash: What’s your ideal way to spend a free Saturday / Sunday in Paris?
+Urban Mishmash: What’s your ideal way to spend a free weekend in Paris?

 Alix & Hugo: We love to wake up and have coffee in bed.
 Then we make brunch which is usually two “œufs à la coque” (soft-boiled eggs) with whole grain baguette “soldiers” for dipping, a mini yoghurt and granola parfait, fresh-squeezed orange juice and green tea.
 Then we get our Yorkies, Violette and ChouChou ready (jackets and all!) to go out for a walk.